truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKeychainCredential.md

 ### Delete Command
 The `delete` command removes the keypair or SSH credential matching the ID entered.

-Use the `system keychain_credential query` to obtain ID numbers for keypairs or SSH credentials on the system and to verify the is successful.
+Use the `system keychain_credential query` to obtain ID numbers for keypairs or SSH credentials on the system and to verify the command is successful.
 {{< expand "Using the Delete Command" "v" >}}
 #### Description
 The `Delete` command has one required property argument, `id`.